ivanmota/IgugaChecksumUtility/README.md

 Import-Module IgugaChecksumUtility
 ```

-## How to install this tool via the project task
+## How to install this module via the project task

 To install the tool using the project you will need to run the following powershell commands: